ArleyFernd/Loading-Cloack-Animation-/README.md

 # Loading-Clock-Animation-
-A animated cloack icon to use in loading screens or requisitions
+A animated clock icon to use in loading screens or requisitions